johndatserakis/koa-vue-notes-api/readme.md

 # serve using nodemon with hot reload
 npm run watch

-# build for production with prettier
+# build for production with prettier and babel
 npm run build

 # serve in production using the pm2 ecosystem.json file
 npm run start-production

+# run prettier on the project
+npm run pretty
 ```

 ## General Information